tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 nvim myfile.txt # for neovim (or 'vim myfile.txt' for vim)
 ```

-Once you are in Nvim the most important commands are:
+Once you are in Nvim, there are three main modes: normal, insert and command mode.
+The most important commands for switching between the three modes are:

-* `i`: The `i` key brings you into the insert mode for typing.
+* `i`: The `i` key brings you from the normal mode to the insert mode.
+The latter is usded for typing.
-* `Esc`: The `Esc` key brings you out of the insert mode.
+* `Esc`: The `Esc` key brings you from the insert mode back to the normal mode.
 * `:`: The `:` key starts the command mode at the bottom of the screen.

 Use the arrow keys to move your cursor in the text.
 Using `Fn Up/Down key` allows to page through